dunleavy005/phylomoments/README.md

 This R package implements a simulation-free dynamic programming algorithm for calculating higher-order moments of stochastic mapping summaries on a phylogeny [3].
-Utility functions related to simulation-based stochastic mapping [1] and first order moments [2] are also provided.
+Utility functions related to simulation-based stochastic mapping [1] and first-order moments [2] are also provided.

 ## Installation